By Type (2)

 How to Add an Employee to Payroll (5 steps)

-An employer will need an individual’s personal and banking information to add them to their payroll service.
-This will allow the employer to pay the employee while deducting federal, state, and local taxes directly from their gross pay.
+The employer will need the employee’s personal and banking information to add them to their payroll service.
+This will allow them to deposit paychecks while deducting federal, state, and local taxes directly from their gross pay.

 1. Employer Needs to Have an EIN